andrewKOwong/clps_data/text/intro.md

 - A <a href="https://mixedconclusions.com/blog/clps/">technical blogpost</a>
 about this app's development
 - <a href="https://github.com/andrewKOwong/clps_data">Github code repo</a>
+- <a href="https://clps-survey-variables.streamlit.app/">Auxiliary app for browsing the CLPS codebook</a>
 </div>

 For more information about this data and how it can help your organization,